|The History of Tudor Sailing Club by Kay Girard (2009 - updated 2020)|

 In 1958 planning permission was sought and agreed for a timber construction with windows and shutters added to the original building.
-A temporary portaloo was added for the ladies who, according to a past Commodore, they invariably managed to ‘bung’ up clogging the pumping system.
-The Flag Officers had the dubious pleasure of unbunging them and transferring the contents into large bins to await the arrival of the Cleansing Department….unless of course the tide was in when they would trip clumsily and tip the lot over the sea wall!
+A temporary portaloo was added for the ladies who, according to a past Commodore, invariably managed to 'bung' up clogging the pumping system.
+The Flag Officers had the dubious pleasure of unbunging it and transferring the contents into large bins to await the arrival of the Cleansing Department....unless of course the tide was in when they would trip clumsily and tip the lot over the sea wall!
 The men had the luxury of Elsons!

 During these early years Tudor Sailing Club renewed its lease every five years.
 It was unable to secure any degree of lengthy tenure of the site, but then in 1972 worse was to come - the lease was required to be renewed annually.